momo-catcat/MARFORCE-flowtube/README.md

 The expression for the rate coefficient can use Fortran type scientific notation or python type; acceptable math functions: EXP, exp, dsqrt, dlog, LOG, dabs, LOG10, numpy.exp, numpy.sqrt, numpy.log, numpy.abs, numpy.log10; rate coefficients may be functions of TEMP, RH, M, N2, O2 where TEMP is temperature (K), RH is relative humidity (0-1), M, N2 and O2 are the concentrations of third body, nitrogen and oxygen, respectively (# molecules/cc (air)).
 (Adopted from http://github.com/simonom/PyCHAM)

 ### 4.2.
 SA calibration<a name="42-SA-set-parameters"></a>
-The chemical scheme file for sulfuric acid (SA) calibration is already given in the file named 'SO2_SA.txt', under *PANDA520-flowtube/PANDA520_flowtube/input_mechanism*.
+The chemical scheme file for sulfuric acid (SA) calibration is already given in the file named 'SO2_SA.txt', under *PANDA520-flowtube/PANDA520_flowtube/input_mechanism/*.

-**Notice:** the model will automatically determine the type of `flag_tube` ('4', '3', '2', '1' refer to the setup of the experiment) according to the input inforamtion stating below.
+**Notice:** if you use the given function file 'Calcu_by_flow_SA.py' under *PANDA520-flowtube/PANDA520_flowtube/Funcs/* for concentration calculation, the type of `flag_tube` will be determined automatically ('4', '3', '2', '1' refer to the setup of the experiment) according to the input inforamtion stating below.
 See the [article](NEED TO BE ADDED later) for schematics of different setups
 | Type of the experiment | Description of the flowtube|
 |-------------|-------------|
 |flag_tube=4 | Two tubes with different inner diameters and have Y piece, run the second tube with two flows simultaneously |